blackberry/WebWorks-Community-APIs/BB10-Cordova/PreventSleep/README.md

 [Tim Windsor](https://github.com/timwindsor)

+## Structure of the Plugin and Sample

+There are two parts to this project - the plugin and a sample:

+The plugin is contained in the _plugin_ folder.
+This plugin can be imported into a PhoneGap or Cordova application using the command line tools.
+The sample code is included in the _sample_ folder.
+The code here is meant to be dropped into a PhoneGap or Cordova default template project and it shows the API in use.

 ## Building and Testing the Sample

 The included sample app is the _www_ directory of the default Cordova Hello World application created by the __cordova create__ command.
 Create a new Cordova project using the create command, and copy the _www_ folder into it, overwriting the existing one.
 Make sure you've either added the BlackBerry 10 SDK to your PATH, or run bbndk-env.bat (Win) or bbndk-env.sh (Mac/Linux), then add the BlackBerry10 platform to your project using __cordova platform add blackberry10__.
 Then add the plugin to your project with the command __cordova plugin add <path to the PreventSleep folder>/plugin__.
 Your project is ready to run on your simulator simply by calling __cordova run__ in the project directory.
 The sample code in www has been altered to include a div in _index.html_ for displaying the test data, and a set of test functions in _js/index.js_ to excercise the Prevent Sleep API and display some results.